yaweli/pipi/README.md

 ####  cgi environment
-the mumps include the VRU() vectore with all the linux environment where the cgi include environment for the session posted from your browser.
+the mumps include the VRU() vector with all the linux environment where the cgi include environment for the session posted from your browser.

 examples:
 ```mumps